Select a program of interest and we’ll connect you with trade schools that match your goals.

 When comparing schools, check for:

-Phlebotomy training in Arkansas can take as little as 8 weeks when you pick the right school.
+Phlebotomy training in Arkansas can take about 8 weeks when you pick the right school.
 While the state does not require a license, national certification greatly improves your job options.
 Look for accredited programs with strong clinical partnerships and built-in exam prep.

-Here's your next step: Contact at least two schools from the list above.
-Ask about start dates, tuition, and financial aid.
+Here’s your next step: Contact at least two schools from the list above.
+Ask about start dates, tuition, and payment options.
 Then enroll in the program that best fits your schedule and career goals.